metahedgehog/postgresdb_archived_backup/README.md

 **Backup Retention**: This parameter defines how long a tarball backup with the databases will be stored.
 Default value is 10 (days).

+**Databases Location:** All databases are stored inside the Docker Volume _pgdata_.

+**Backups Location:** A tarball backups are stored outside the container by using _volume mount_.
+It is done for the easier access and restoring process.

 ___

 ### Cron parameters